vkimb/to-awk-or-not/docs/More_awk/User_defined_functions.md

 }
 ```

 The function returns the value for the Gaussian for a point $x$ away from the center.
-For large $(x-x0)^2$ the `exp()` was crashing, so I needed to add a condition which makes sure that for these very large numbers the function does not call the `exp(...)` but return `0.0` instead.
+For large $(x-x0)^2$ the `exp()` was crashing, so I needed to add a condition which makes sure that for these very large numbers the function does not call the `exp(...)` but returns directly `0.0` instead.
 The function is called within a double loop on line 23

 ``` awk linenums="23"
       data[i]= data[i] + gauss(freq[f],i,FWHM);
 ```